PHD912 Ecocriticism and Didactic Practices

 - an independent understanding of various ecocritical theories and related didactical practices within their own field

-- an in-depth knowledge of ecocritical core topics and an understanding of the analytical practices and of the research literature related to the subject of ecocritical formation
+- an in-depth knowledge of ecocritical core topics and an understanding of the analytical practices and of the research literature related to the subject of ecocritical thinking and formation

-- good insight into factors influencing and shaping ecocritical thinking and didactic practices that further sustainable development as well as into factors that can help shape ecocitizens.
+- insight into factors influencing and shaping ecocritical thinking and into didactic practices that may further sustainable development

-- can develop new interpretations, research questions and theory concerning ecocritical perspectives
+- can develop new interpretations, research questions and theory in light of ecocritical perspectives

 - can develop adequate research designs to conduct research on ecocriticism and didactic practices

-- can take a position on and challenge established issues, understandings and analyses in the subject
+- can take a position on and challenge established issues, theoretical understandings, and analytical practices in the field of ecocriticism

 - can assess the implications of (and for) ecocritical theory within his or her own field